Tourism Development Bank: Expansion

-Tourism Development Bank completed acquisition of Kalinchowk Development Bank & Matribhumi Bikas Bank and started joint operation from 8 January 2017.
-After the acquisition and further expansion of its business and capital, paid up capital of the bank reached Rs 2002.7 million.
+Tourism Development Bank completed the acquisition of Kalinchowk Development Bank & Matribhumi Bikas Bank and started joint operation on January 8, 2017.
+After the acquisition and further expansion of its business and capital, the bank's paid-up capital reached Rs 2002.7 million.
 The deposit base reached Rs 13100 million, and the bank floated loans worth Rs 12000 million.
-The development bank provided services to more than 100000 customers all over the country from 36 branches, 5 extension counter, and 19 ATM centers.
+The development bank provided services to more than 100000 customers all over the country from 36 branches, 5 extension counters, and 19 ATM centers.